pytest-dev/pyfakefs/README.md

 This file provides general usage instructions for pyfakefs.
 There is more:

 * The [Release pyfakefs API Reference](http://jmcgeheeiv.github.io/pyfakefs/release)
-  contains documentation for each pyfakefs class, method and function for the last version released on PyPi
+  contains usage documentation for pyfakefs and a description of the most relevent classes, methods and functions for the last version released on PyPi
 * The [Development pyfakefs API Reference](http://jmcgeheeiv.github.io/pyfakefs/master)
   contains the same documentation for the current master branch
 * The [pyfakefs Wiki](https://github.com/jmcgeheeiv/pyfakefs/wiki/Home) provides more detailed information on